mamueluth/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

 .. _uc-setup-ros2-controller:

-This use-case describes how to set up a controller for the ros2_control framework using scripts from ROS Team Workspace (RosTeamWS) framework.
+This use-case describes how to set up a controller for the ros2_control framework using scripts from ROS Team Workspace (RTW) framework.
 The scripts uses template files from ``templates/ros2_control/controller`` folder.
 The script creates a full skeleton of a controller with plugin description